| |

 abound of India's growing presence as a global player.

-the export of software and IT-enabled services, about
+in the export of software and IT-enabled services,

-the successes of the Indian Diaspora and of the global
+about the successes of the Indian Diaspora and of

-the inadequate presence of 'Made in India' products
+indicator: the inadequate presence of 'Made in India'

-in the global market for manufactures; in fact, in the
+products in the global market for manufactures; in

-market for goods as opposed to services.
-This was a
+fact, in the market for goods as opposed to services.

-shortcoming in itself, but more so because an expanding
+This was a shortcoming in itself, but more so because

-global presence in the market for manufactures was an
+an expanding global presence in the market for manufactures

-explicit objective of the programme of neoliberal reform
+was an explicit objective of the programme of neoliberal

 Liberalisation was expected to boost commodity exports

-international competition as a result of trade liberalisation
+to international competition as a result of trade

-that would enhance exports.
-The share in total production
+activity in ways that would enhance exports.
+The share

-advantage globally was expected to rise.
-And goods actually
+expected to rise.
+And goods actually produced would

-international firms were expected to seek out India
+firms were expected to seek out India as a location

-as a location for world market production, making India
+for world market production, making India one more

-firms.
-If China could do it, so could India, it was
+If China could do it, so could India, it was argued,

 of continuous liberalisation behind us, these expectations